Skip to Content

 About the Artwork

-The Tuesday after Jeff’s funeral, I sat in the living room and stared out our window.
+The Tuesday after my fiancé’s funeral, I sat in the living room and stared out our window.
 I asked for a sign from him to know that he was there with me.
 As the sun set, two bursts of light came through the dark clouds.
 It was breathtaking, and I know in my heart that it was him reaching out to me.
-I imagined that instead of being alone in our living room, Jeff and I were together again, on a beach somewhere watching that sunset together.
+I imagined that instead of being alone in our living room, Jeff and I were together again, on a beach somewhere watching that sunset.
 I cried for a long time as the bursts of light faded into darkness.
 I’m not sure how much time passed before I realized I was sitting in a completely dark room.

 It took me a while to start painting again.
 I set up my canvas a couple weeks after Jeff passed, but I couldn’t bring myself to take the next step.
 Two months later, I sat down and stared at my blank canvas for a bit.
 I began painting the sky that I saw that Tuesday evening.
 I cried for the first fifteen minutes, but I forced myself to keep going.
 Soon the paintbrush took over and I became lost in the painting.
 I painted the dream instead of the reality.
 Perhaps it helped a little.
 I’m not really sure yet.